-The ICBM Center of Excellence develops highly skilled nuclear professionals to execute safe, secure, and effective nuclear strike operations.
+The ICBM Center of Excellence focused on developing highly skilled nuclear professionals to execute lethal, safe and sure nuclear strike operations.

 Instructors and Staff

-ICE instructors are handpicked launch officers, maintainers and security forces personnel who have demonstrated and maintained the highest levels of professionalism, technical expertise and leadership during years of duty at Wing-level.
-Besides being amongst the best and the brightest of the missile community, staff members receive training in the most current aspects of adult professional education.
+ICE instructors were handpicked launch officers, maintainers and security forces personnel who have demonstrated and maintained the highest levels of professionalism, technical expertise and leadership during years of duty at Wing-level.
+Besides being among the best and the brightest of the missile community, staff members received training in the most current aspects of adult professional education.

-ICE students have years of technical weapon system experience before being eligible to attend the school's courses.
-This rich experience allows students to effectively participate in classroom discussions and projects.
-This peer-to-peer cross talk also creates lasting professional bonds, providing students with future contacts at other Wings and contributes to the ICE mission of creating a culture of standards and professionalism across the ICBM community.
-Finally, Airmen can take advantage of the ICE's affiliation with the Community College of the Air Force to earn credits toward an associate's degree.
+ICE students had years of technical weapon system experience before being eligible to attend the school's courses.
+This rich experience allowed students to effectively participate in classroom discussions and projects.
+This peer-to-peer cross talk also created lasting professional bonds, providing students with future contacts at other Wings and contributes to the ICE mission of creating a culture of standards and professionalism across the ICBM community.
+Finally, Airmen could take advantage of the ICE's affiliation with the Community College of the Air Force to earn credits toward an associate's degree.